pact-foundation/pact.io/documentation/ruby/verifying_pacts.md

     $ rake pact:verify:at[http://build-box/MyConsumerBuild/latestSuccessful/artifacts/my_consumer-my_provider.json]

 With basic auth, set the environment variables `PACT_BROKER_USERNAME` and `PACT_BROKER_PASSWORD`, or use the basic auth URL format, `http://username:password@pactbroker.yourdomain/...`.

+## Verifying a pact stored in Amazon S3

+(Pact::Retreaty)[https://github.com/fairfaxmedia/pact-retreaty] is a tool which provides a ultra light mechanism for pushing and pulling pact contracts to/from S3.

 ## Using a custom pact:verify task